PacktPublishing/Linux-Kernel-Programming/Further_Reading.md

 Software Developer’s Manual.
 Volume 3 (3A, 3B & 3C): System Programming Guide](https://software.intel.com/en-us/download/intel-64-and-ia-32-architectures-sdm-combined-volumes-3a-3b-3c-and-3d-system-programming-guide)
 	- [All Intel 64 and IA-32 architecture and programming environment manuals](https://software.intel.com/en-us/articles/intel-sdm)

-- vsyscall, vdso and VVAR
+- On vsyscall, vdso and VVAR
     - ["On vsyscalls and the vDSO"](https://lwn.net/Articles/446528/), LWN, Jon Corbet, June 2011
     - ["Are system calls the only way to interact with the Linux kernel from user land?", StackExchange, Apr 2014](https://unix.stackexchange.com/questions/124928/are-system-calls-the-only-way-to-interact-with-the-linux-kernel-from-user-land)